Skip to content

 Wrapping Strategy

-Both trainers use the blocks wrapping strategy, which wraps each Transformer block as an individual FSDP unit.
+The trainers use the blocks wrapping strategy, which wraps each Transformer block as an individual FSDP unit.
 This provides a good balance between:

 • Communication overhead: Fewer FSDP units means fewer all-gather/reduce-scatter operations.